A General Pairwise Comparison Model for Extremely Sparse Networks: Discussion

 Finally, it is worth pointing out that although our framework allows great flexibility in terms of selecting the link function, it is generally unknown which choice fits the true model best.
 This poses the natural question for model selection among different valid parametrizations.
-In Section \ref{han}, we made a first attempt towards this direction and demonstrated that model section methods can be used to identify the true model on some synthetic datasets.
-However, it is not clear to us which particular method has the best capability of deciphering the most relevant model in practice, which we leave as a direction for future investigation.
+In Section \ref{han}, we conducted an empirical study towards this direction using existing model selection techniques.
+However, it is not clear to us which method has the best capability of deciphering the most relevant model (both in theory and in practice), which we leave as a direction for future investigation.